awslabs/voice-powered-analytics/README.md

 3. We will skip using a blueprint to get started and author one from scratch.
 Click **Author one from scratch**
 4. Leave the trigger blank for now.
 Click **Next** without adding a trigger from the Configure triggers page.
 5. Give your Lambda function a unique name.
 For example you can use **vpa_lambda_athena** for the query name.
 For runtime select **Python 3.6**
 6. Add a role.
-Under role, *Choose an existing role*, and in the box below, choose the role starting with title *vparoles-VPALambdaAthenaPoller*
+Under role, *Choose an existing role*, and in the box below, choose the role named *VPALambdaAthenaPoller*
 7. Click *Create function*
 8. Select inline code and then use the: